 At the very least, you won’t look and perform your best and be your healthiest if you regularly put chemicals into your body that your body is just not designed to take in.
-Your body can process through these chemicals to a point, but if you overload it without putting in enough good things, it will eventually catch up to you.
+Your body can process through these chemicals to a point, but if you overload your liver without putting in enough good things, it will eventually catch up to you.
 The foods that you consume most frequently are the first place to look, because anything you do habitually will affect you that much more.
 Here are some food additives to watch out for when you read the labels of your favorite foods.

 1. Sodium Nitrate (also called Sodium Nitrite)

 This is a preservative, coloring, and flavoring that is usually added to processed meats such as bacon, ham, hot dogs, deli meats, smoked fish, and corned beef.
 Studies have linked eating it to various types of cancer.
 It has also been known to increase water retention and bloating.
 There are some companies that produce products in this class without added nitrates, but you need to read labels.